 •Stories and role play, underpin learning

-The school uses the Oxford Reading Tree reading scheme and this is supplemented with other books to provide the children with a broad range of texts to enjoy and learn from.
+The school mainly uses the Oxford Reading Tree reading scheme but this is supplemented with other books from a range of schemes to provide the children with a broad range of texts to enjoy and learn from.